Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "I’d suggest you do.
 Genetically perfect he may be, but he was an older guy when he started too.
 Thirty-five and *beat to hell* from a lifetime bein’ a combat controller.
 Well, he’s finally healed up and all that so now he’s growing like *crazy.* Might even still beat me one day!
 But the only reason that’s even a possibility is ‘cuz he’s the only guy on the team who works as hard as I do.
 So far he’s the only guy who *can."*

-"Okay…what else?"
-All the rest was fine, but still…
+"Okay... what else?"
+All the rest was fine, but still...

 ‘Horse put a stop to that immediately.
 "Let’s ease into the hardcore performance-enhancing bits.
 Trust me.
 A lot of what you gotta build up to handle training at that level isn’t just physical.
 Mostly, it’s mental.
 Riding that dragon takes iron discipline like you wouldn’t believe.
 You gotta show me you’re ready before I let the sports doc go crazy on you, *yijao?"*